Roman Catholic relief bills: War legislation

 But something more than this was required.
 The anti-Unionists were making overtures to the Catholics, knowing that the county members elected by Catholic votes could be decisively influenced by Catholic voters.
-In these circumstances Castlereagh was authorized to assure the leading Irish Catholics that Pitt and his colleagues only waited for a favourable opportunity to bring forward emancipation, but that this should remain a secret lest Protestant prejudice be excited and Protestant support lost.
+In these circumstances Castlereagh was authorised to assure the leading Irish Catholics that Pitt and his colleagues only waited for a favourable opportunity to bring forward emancipation, but that this should remain a secret lest Protestant prejudice be excited and Protestant support lost.
 These assurances obtained Catholic support for the union.
 Not all of the Catholics, however, favoured it, and many of them opposed it to the last.
 Many more would have been on the same side had they not been repelled by the bigotry of Foster, who stubbornly refused to advocate emancipation, and in doing so failed to make the fight against the union a national struggle.
 As for the uneducated Catholics, they did not understand political questions, and viewed the union contest with indifference.
 The gentry had no sympathy with a Parliament from which they were excluded, nor the clergy for one which encouraged the atrocities of the recent rebellion.
-Gratitude for the establishment of Maynooth College inclined some of the bishops to support the Government; and Pitt's assurances that concessions would come in the United Parliament inclined them still more.
+Gratitude for the establishment of Maynooth College inclined some of the bishops to support the government; and Pitt's assurances that concessions would come in the United Parliament inclined them still more.